fusiongyro/lbac/tutor7.md

          TabPtr = ^SymTab;
     {--------------------------------------------------------------}

-(The dimension  used  in  SymTab  is  not  real ... no storage is allocated by the declaration itself,  and the number need only be "big enough.")
+(The dimension  used  in  `SymTab`  is  not  real… no storage is allocated by the declaration itself,  and the number need only be "big enough.")

 Now, just beneath those declarations, add the following:

     {--------------------------------------------------------------}
     { Definition of Keywords and Token Types }